-It is proposed that the Interim Director of Children's Services be authorised to submit a formal bid, and that subject to the bid being successful, any related schemes be included in the Capital Programme.
+It is proposed that, subject to the bid being successful, any related schemes be included in the Capital Programme.

-Information System for Parents & Providers
+Information System for Parents and Providers

-15. Funding is being made available to Councils in 2008/09 through the Information System for Parents and Providers (ISPP) Capital and Revenue Grants, to enable them to procure their own information systems, supporting their duty to provide information to parents and prospective parents under the Childcare Act 2006.
+13. Funding is being made available to Councils in 2008/09 through the Information System for Parents and Providers (ISPP) Capital and Revenue Grants, to enable them to procure their own information systems, supporting their duty to provide information to parents and prospective parents under the Childcare Act 2006.
 It is proposed that Dudley's Capital allocation of £25,000 be noted and the associated expenditure included in the Capital Programme.